zhongyuchen/dataprocessing/README.md

  - Homework: weekly Data Processing programming assignments.
  - Design: the final design assessment.
- - materialize: materialize js and css files for building GitHub Pages.
+ - static: js and css files for building GitHub Pages.
  - index.html: the main page of GitHub pages.
  - README.md: this is the README.md file.